Rachnerd/angular2/README.md

 ```

 ###### AfterViewInit:
-The PeopleListComponent can access its ViewChildren after the view is initialized.
+The PeopleListComponent can access its ViewChildren after the view initialized.
 ```javascript
 export class PeopleListComponent implements AfterViewInit{
     //...